bburns/Arda/README.md

 The DEM is stored in a 10k x 10k jpg file, made by monks and Redrobes on the [Outerra Worlds Forum](http://worlds.outercraft.com/forum/index.php).

-The vector data includes the place names, rivers, forests, mountains - made by monks, SeerBlue, and Redrobes, and maintained by jvangeld [here](https://github.com/jvangeld/ME-GIS).
+The vector data includes the place names, rivers, forests, mountains - made by monks, SeerBlue, and Redrobes, and maintained by jvangeld here - https://github.com/jvangeld/ME-GIS.

 The entire map covers 2000km on each axis, so the resolution of the DEM is 200m/px.